fs-feup/autonomous-systems/docs/tutorials/git_tutorial.md

 In this case, the documentation branch is the one that is updated.
 The master branch remains the same.

+Beware that sometimes git cannot merge to branches or commits, in some cases where the same document has been altered in both paths, generating a **merge conflict**.
+In these cases, git will notify you and you will have to edit the documents with conflicts by hand, choosing the prefered version for each part of the documents that are conflicting.
+You will then have to stage and commit again.

 11. **Integration with a remote repository**

 Now, we will integrate our local repository with a remote repository, such as GitHub.
 With GitHub, several people can interact with the same repository.
 You can follow a step-by-step tutorial on how to integrate your machine with GitHub [here](https://youtu.be/iWs34DO_H2M?feature=shared).